-All meditators are encouraged to observe the ‘Eight Training Precepts’ but observing the ‘Five Training Precepts’ is also acceptable especially for people with medical issues.
-Please indicate on your application form which you would like observe.
-The retreat will be held in Noble Silence, and will consist of alternate periods of sitting and walking, instructions, Dhamma talks and individual practice interviews.
-The small group size at Hermitage retreats (a maximum of 15 students for this one) helps to create a more intimate experience and easier access to the teacher.
+The retreat will be held in Noble Silence, and will consist of alternate periods of sitting and walking, instructions, Dhamma talks, Q & A opportunities, individual practice meetings and a daily 30 minute Qigong practice session.
+The small group size at this Hermitage retreat helps to create a more intimate experience and easier access to the teacher.

-Applications and deposits are requested by July 15, 2020.
+Applications and deposits are requested by November 1, 2021.
 Late applications will be considered on a space available basis.
-All yogis will have a single room with private bath.
-Space is limited to 15 yogis – applications are necessary.
+Space is limited so apply soon!
 Printable forms are at the bottom of this page.

 PREREQUISITES FOR THIS RETREAT

-Details of the qualifying retreats, including teachers’ names, dates, location and length of the retreat, must be documented on the application form.
+Please let us know details of any previous retreats, including teachers’ names, dates, location and length of the retreat, on the application form.

 POSSIBLE DAILY SCHEDULE